 When it comes to PDF documents, Foxit is one of the most popular software.
-PhantomPDF is an excellent PDF editor for Windows 10 that comes with a ton of features.
-Some of these features include but not limited to text flow across multiple paragraphs and columns, ability to move and manipulate text boxes, add different stamps and watermarks, reorganize pages, collaborative options, ability to protect and sign PDF documents.
+PhantomPDF is an excellent PDF editor for Windows that comes with a ton of features.
+These features include but are not limited to text flow across multiple paragraphs and columns, the ability to move and manipulate text boxes, add different stamps and watermarks, reorganize pages, collaborative options, and protect and sign PDF documents.

 Price: PhantomPDF is a paid software that costs a one-time fee of $129.

 2. PDF-Xchange Editor

 PDF-Xchange is another easy-to-use and feature-rich PDF editor for Windows.
 Just like PhantomPDF, PDF-Xchange has all the necessary features and more.
 Those features include advanced annotations, commenting support, OCR support, advanced document manipulation, read aloud, ability to move opened documents to recycle bin, convert CSV to PDF, advanced spell check with a constantly updated dictionary, etc.